Talk between Mr. Hiroya Tanaka Professor at the Faculty of Environment and Information Studies, Keio University ×

 I feel that there are few cases where electronic component manufacturers talk about their direct efforts to address social issues, but why does OMRON reiterate its commitment to the "environment"?

 Ezaki:Device and modules such as relays, switches, connectors, and sensors that we provide are small in size, but they are incorporated in many electronic devices.
 CO2 emissions from device and modules are the accumulation of emissions from device and modules in the product.
-Therefore, if we can reduce the CO2 emissions of the products we provide, we will be able to significantly reduce the CO2 emissions in our customers' products and services.
+Therefore, if we can reduce the CO2 emissions of the products we provide as planned, then we will be able to significantly reduce the CO2 emissions in our customers' products and services.

 Until recently, we tended to focus on solving our customers' product challenges, and only provide device and modules that meet their specifications.
 However, during the process of formulating the long-term vision, some members on the frontline voiced their desire to solve social issues more directly and wondered if we could directly approach social issues.
 In the meantime, the atmosphere is more lively than before as many members have come up with concrete proposals.